Climate Change Reports and Related Activities

-In this report, the Special Rapporteur describes the increasing attention paid to the relationship between climate change and human rights in recent years, reviews the effects of climate change on the full enjoyment of human rights and outlines the application of human rights obligations to climate-related actions.
-He explains that States have procedural and substantive obligations relating to climate change, as well as duties to protect the rights of the most vulnerable.
+(A/HRC/31/52), the Special Rapporteur describes the increasing attention paid to the relationship between climate change and human rights in recent years.
+He reviews the effects of climate change on the full enjoyment of human rights, and outlines the application of human rights obligations to climate-related actions.

 Pursuant to resolution 26/27, a full-day panel discussion was held during the twenty-eighth session of the Human Rights Council on 6 March 2015.
-The first part of the panel discussion focused on challenges and ways forward towards the realization of human rights for all, including the right to development, in particular those in vulnerable situations, as well as measures and best practices to promote and protect human rights that can be adopted by States in addressing the adverse effects of climate change on the full and effective enjoyment of human rights.
-The second part focused on the adverse impacts of climate change on States’ efforts progressively to realize the right to food, and policies, lessons learned and good practices.
+The first part of the panel discussion focused on challenges and ways forward in realising human rights for all, including the right to development, in particular those in vulnerable situations.
+The panellists discussed measures and best practices to promote and protect human rights that can be adopted by States in addressing the negative effects of climate change on human rights.
+The second part focused on the adverse impacts of climate change on States’ efforts to realize the right to food, as well as policies, lessons learned and good practices.

-The concept note and summary of the panel discussion are each available.
+Read the concept note and summary of the panel discussion

 In response to Human Rights Council resolution 19/10, the Special Rapporteur (then the Independent Expert) undertook an extensive research project to map the statements made by important sources on the human rights obligations relating to the environment.
 A specific report within the project was dedicated to the human rights obligations relating to climate change.
-This Climate Change mapping report describes statements made by human rights bodies on the human rights threatened by climate change and on the human rights obligations relating to climate change.
+This climate change mapping report (2014) describes statements made by human rights bodies on the human rights threatened by climate change, and on the human rights obligations relating to climate change.
+The

 Engagement with United Nations Framework Convention on Climate Change (UNFCCC)